coverclock/com-diag-hazer/README.md

 * csv2kmlpoints - converts gpstool CSV file to KML 2.3 XML to visualize points.
 * csv2rmc - converts gpstool CSV file to NMEA RMC sentences.
 * csv2tty - converts gpstool CSV file to a (different) real-time readable output.
+* csv2udp - forwards subset of gpstool CSV fields from stdin to a UDP port.
 * csvlimits - determines boundary of solutions in a gpstool CSV file.
 * csvmeter - meters lines from a gpstool CSV file based on interarrival times.
 * csvparts - splits gpstool CSV file into smaller files in subdirectories.